Book a tour of the museum for you and your group. We accept requests for when you would like to visit us.

 INTRODUCTION

-Book a tour of all the exhibitions at Västergötland museum and get an overview of the spectacular finds found in and around Skara.
-The ’goodies’ in our exhibitions are presented such as the Fröslunda shields, the Suntak chair and the Skara Missal.
-The tour is a good introduction to the museum for first-time visitors and gives an overview of what the museum has to offer while leaving some for the visitor to explore.
+Book a basic tour of all the exhibitions at Västergötlands museum and get an overview of the spectacular finds discovered in and around Skara.
+The highlights of our exhibitions are presented, such as the Fröslunda shields, the Suntak chair and the Skara Missal.
+The tour is a good introduction to the museum for first-time visitors and provides an overview of what the museum has to offer, while leaving some things for visitors to explore for themselves.

 Between Ice and Fire

-Västergötland is one of Sweden’s areas with the highest density of ancient artefacts.
-This is clearly evident in Västergötland museum’s exhibition ‘Between Ice and Fire’, which stretches from the beginning of the Stone Age to the end of the Iron Age.
-In addition to one of Sweden’s oldest skeletons and the country’s longest flint axe, the exhibition also includes the world-unique Fröslunda shields.
-Book a tour and join us on a 10,000-year journey where you will learn about how people first came to the place that is now Sweden and how their living conditions developed and changed over the millennia.
+Västergötland is one of Sweden’s richest areas in terms of archaeological finds.
+This is clearly evident in the museum’s exhibition ‘Between Ice and Fire’, which spans from the beginning of the Stone Age to the end of the Iron Age.
+In addition to one of Sweden’s oldest skeletons and the country’s longest flint axe, the exhibition also features the world-unique Fröslunda shields.
+Book a tour and join us on a 10,000-year journey where you will learn how humans first came to the place that is now Sweden and how their living conditions have developed and changed over the millennia.

 MIDDLE AGES